emissary-ingress/emissary/user-guide/auth-tutorial.md

             memory: 100Mi
 ```

-Note that the service does _not_ yet contain any Ambassador Edge Stack annotations.
+Note that the cluster does not yet contain any Ambassador Edge Stack AuthService definition.
 This is intentional: we want the service running before we tell Ambassador about it.

 The YAML above is published at getambassador.io, so if you like, you can just do